Williams Companies, Inc. The (WMB) Gains But Lags Market: What You Should Know

-Heading into today, shares of the pipeline operator had lost 5.71% over the past month, lagging the Oils-Energy sector's loss of 3.11% and the S&P 500's loss of 4.4% in that time.
+Prior to today's trading, shares of the pipeline operator had lost 3.94% over the past month.
+This has was narrower than the Oils-Energy sector's loss of 6.78% and the S&P 500's loss of 5.98% in that time.

 Wall Street will be looking for positivity from Williams Companies, Inc. The as it approaches its next earnings report date.
-The company is expected to report EPS of $0.47, up 20.51% from the prior-year quarter.
+On that day, Williams Companies, Inc. The is projected to report earnings of $0.47 per share, which would represent year-over-year growth of 20.51%.
 Meanwhile, our latest consensus estimate is calling for revenue of $2.99 billion, down 8.15% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.58 per share and revenue of $11.02 billion.
-These totals would mark changes of +16.18% and +3.67%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for Williams Companies, Inc. The.
+Investors might also notice recent changes to analyst estimates for Williams Companies, Inc. The.
 Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.3% higher.
-Williams Companies, Inc. The currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.28% lower.
+Williams Companies, Inc. The is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, Williams Companies, Inc. The is holding a Forward P/E ratio of 20.75.
-This represents a premium compared to its industry's average Forward P/E of 13.88.
+Digging into valuation, Williams Companies, Inc. The currently has a Forward P/E ratio of 17.89.
+This valuation marks a premium compared to its industry's average Forward P/E of 15.14.

-We can also see that WMB currently has a PEG ratio of 5.93.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-WMB's industry had an average PEG ratio of 3.18 as of yesterday's close.
+Meanwhile, WMB's PEG ratio is currently 5.11.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+WMB's industry had an average PEG ratio of 4.18 as of yesterday's close.

 The Oil and Gas - Production and Pipelines industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 37, which puts it in the top 15% of all 250+ industries.
+This group has a Zacks Industry Rank of 18, putting it in the top 8% of all 250+ industries.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.